Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Joint Link Matching and Flow Routing via Lagrangian Duality

-\begin{cor} The complexity of the dual optimization is at $\mathcal{O}\big(K(E\log E + I E\log N + \mathrm{poly}(I))\big)$, where $E=|\mathcal{E}|$ is the number of connectable LCT pairs in the constellation. \end{cor} \begin{proof} The number of source-target satellite pairs is bounded as $|\mathcal{F}| \leq I \cdot M\approx\mathcal{O}(I)$.
-For approximating the MWM using the greedy weight matching in \eqref{eq:routine:mwm_given_lambda}, we need to sort the edge weights, which takes $\mathcal{O}(E\log E)$ complexity.
-When matching the LCT pairs, we need to iterate through all edges in the constellation and check whether the LCT pairs have been matched before, which approximately takes $\mathcal{O}(E)$ complexity.
+\begin{cor} The complexity of the dual optimization is $\mathcal{O}\big(K(E\log E + I E\log N + \mathrm{poly}(I))\big)$, where $E=|\mathcal{E}|$ is the number of connectable LCT pairs in the constellation. \end{cor} \begin{proof} The number of source-target satellite pairs is bounded as $|\mathcal{F}| \leq I \cdot M\approx\mathcal{O}(I)$.
+To approximate the MWM using the greedy weight matching in \eqref{eq:routine:mwm_given_lambda}, we need to sort the edge weights, which takes $\mathcal{O}(E\log E)$ complexity.
+When matching the LCT pairs, we need to iterate through all edges in the constellation and check whether the LCT pairs have been matched before, which takes $\mathcal{O}(E)$ complexity.
 Dijkstra's algorithm for computing the shortest path in \eqref{eq:routine:spf_given_lambda} takes $\mathcal{O}(|\mathcal{F}|\cdot E\log N )\approx\mathcal{O}(I E\log N )$ for all $|\mathcal{F}|$ source-target satellite pairs \cite{cormen2022introduction}.
-The linear programming problem in \eqref{eq:routine:flow_rate_given_routing_cost} can be efficiently solved by the simplex method taking polynomial time at the number of constraints in $\mathcal{Q}$, i.e., $\mathcal{O}(\mathrm{poly}(I))$ \cite{vershynin2009hirsch}.
+The LP problem in \eqref{eq:routine:flow_rate_given_routing_cost} can be efficiently solved by the simplex method, taking polynomial time in the number of constraints in $\mathcal{Q}$, i.e., $\mathcal{O}(\mathrm{poly}(I))$ \cite{vershynin2009hirsch}.
 Collecting these complexities, we have the overall complexity as the statement. \end{proof}